For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 If you want to get really detailed you can plan your layout using Google’s Sketchup.
 It is free 3D modeling software that has a huge library of household items.

-What Can You Really Do in a Garage?
+What Can You Really Do at Home in Your Garage?

 Most of what you can do in a regular gym can also be done in a garage gym.
-You’re only limited by the amount of space you have and your equipment.
+Your monster gains are only limited by the amount of space you have and your equipment.

 With enough room, you could set up various machines and other equipment, allowing you to do everything from cardio to heavy resistance training.